FlanaganSe/formik-state-inspector/PRIVACY.md

 - **Formik Form State**: Values, errors, touched fields, and submission status from Formik forms
 - **React Component Tree**: To locate Formik providers in the React application
-- **Current Tab**: To inject scripts and communicate with the active web page
+- **The current page**: To relay Formik state to the popup for display

 This data is:
 -  **Never stored permanently**